0tjLustig/my_recipies_components/README.md

 # my_recipies_components
-Components for myRecipies page split up seperately as I had them working originally
+Components for myRecipies page split up seperately
 ToDo:
-Carousel currently broken, need to finish Redux work with state
+Add TaskBar, Connect to backEnd

 NOTE: To run files, need to download node modules bootstrap, popper.js, jquery, react-table, and if using makeData.js to populate the table, namor